hiveeyes/documentation/doc/source/index.rst

 Intro
 =====
-Data currently is measured and collected at intervals of about 15 minutes from a beehive located in Berlin Wedding.
+Data currently is measured and collected at intervals of about 15 minutes from our labs beehive located in Berlin Wedding.
-The `full dashboard <https://swarm.hiveeyes.org/grafana/dashboard/db/hiveeyes-labs-wedding>`_ is also available.

 Legend for *Load cell* panel: